harilvfs/carch/README.md

 <div align="center">

-*For installation and more, check out the* carch docs.
+*For installation and more, check out the* docs.

 [![Carch Docs][carch-docs]][carch-docs-link]